Genetics & Inheritance

-There are many genes on each chromosome, like houses on a street.
-Each gene is given an address, depending on where it lies on the chromosome.
-The address of the FMR1 gene is Xq27.3
+There are many genes on each chromosome.
+Like houses on a street, each gene is given an address, depending on where it lies on the chromosome.
+The address of the FMR1 gene is Xq27.3.

-Does Everyone Have an FMR1 Gene?
+Does everyone have an FMR1 gene?

 Yes, everyone has an FMR1 gene.
 When someone states, “I have the gene for Fragile X,” they really mean they have a gene mutation for Fragile X. Some Fragile X genes are normal and some are not.

-What Does the FMR1 Gene Do?
+What does the FMR1 gene do?

 A mutation is any change in a gene.
 Some mutations don’t cause any problems and we don’t know about them (unless found in the laboratory).
-Mutations in the FMR1 gene involve an abnormal expansion of the DNA in tarhe “promoter” area of the gene.
+Mutations in the FMR1 gene involve an abnormal expansion of the DNA in the promoter region of the gene.

-DNA is made of molecules that are abbreviated A, C, G and T. A CGG repeat in the FMR1 gene is a pattern of DNA that may repeats itself anywhere from 30 to 1,000 times.
-In the FMR1 gene there is an area of the promoter that is rich in these CGG repeats and is measured when Fragile X testing is performed.
+DNA is made of molecules that are abbreviated A, C, G, and T. A CGG repeat in the FMR1 gene is a pattern of DNA that may repeat itself anywhere from 30 to 1,000 times.
+In the FMR1 gene there is an area of the promoter region that is rich in these CGG repeats and is measured when Fragile X testing is performed.

 The lack of this specific protein is what causes Fragile X syndrome.